-- (1) The Chief Operating Officer of the Armed Forces Retirement Home is the head of the Retirement Home.
-The Chief Operating Officer is subject to the authority, direction, and control of the Secretary of Defense. - (2) Each facility of the Retirement Home shall be maintained as a separate establishment of the Retirement Home for administrative purposes and shall be under the authority, direction, and control of the Director of that facility.
-The Director of each facility of the Retirement Home is subject to the authority, direction, and control of the Chief Operating Officer.
+(1) The Chief Operating Officer of the Armed Forces Retirement Home is the head of the Retirement Home.
+The Chief Operating Officer is subject to the authority, direction, and control of the Secretary of Defense.

-(3) The administration of the Retirement Home (including administration for the provision of health care and medical care for residents) shall remain under the direct authority, control, and administration of the Secretary of Defense.
+- (2) Each facility of the Retirement Home shall be maintained as a separate establishment of the Retirement Home for administrative purposes and shall be under the authority, direction, and control of the Administrator of that facility.
+The Administrator of each facility of the Retirement Home is subject to the authority, direction, and control of the Chief Operating Officer. - (3) The administration of the Retirement Home (including administration for the provision of health care and medical care for residents) shall remain under the direct authority, control, and administration of the Secretary of Defense. - (3) The administration of the Retirement Home, including administration for the provision of health care and medical care for residents, shall remain under the control and administration of the Secretary of Defense.